 Did these speakers get my first pumping?

-With all that said, listening on the VM-50s to bass-heavy music with vocals, such as 2000s-era trap, was a great experience because the vocals sound so distinct, and even details like the claps sound finely detailed.
-Low-end elements like kick drums and bass lines still come through the mix, which overall reproduces the full picture of the source material with excellent separation of the frequency ranges and a very well-defined stereo image.
+That said, listening on the VM-50s to bass-heavy music with vocals, such as 2000s-era trap, was a great experience because the vocals sound so distinct, and even details like the claps sound finely detailed.
+Low-end elements like kick drums and bass lines still come through the mix, reproducing the full picture of the source material with excellent separation of the frequency ranges and a very well-defined stereo image.

-All of that is especially important when you’re DJing and mixing elements of two or more songs together.
-In those moments, the VM-50 made it easy to hear a very clear representation of how the different parts of each track were fitting together.
+That is especially important when you’re DJing and mixing elements of two or more songs.
+In those moments, the VM-50 made it easy to hear a clear representation of how the different parts of each track fit together.
 But if you’re like me—in that you like the bass to cause a little rumble in your chest—the VM-70 and VM-80 both have progressively lower frequency responses and more wattage in their low-frequency drivers, so these may be better choices if you have space and budget for them.

 So, who should buy the Pioneer DJ VM-50?

-Enthusiasts of Pioneer DJ equipment in need of reasonably loud, flatly tuned studio monitors for their home studio or practice space could check out the VM-50s just because they’re small, professional monitors that deliver a tight sound at a little over $300 a pair.
-And they happen to look well-matched with the Pioneer DJ CDJs, mixers, and all-in-one DJ systems.
-Particularly if you’re using the white CDJ-3000s or white XDJ-RX2 all-in-one DJ system, pairing it with the white VM-50 monitors could not look much cooler for your livestreams.
+Enthusiasts of Pioneer DJ equipment needing reasonably loud, flatly tuned studio monitors for their home studio or practice space could check out the Pioneer DJ VM-50s just because they’re small, professional monitors that deliver a tight sound at a little over $300 a pair.
+And they happen to look well-matched with the Pioneer DJ CDJs, mixers, and controllers.
+And, if you’re using something like the XDJ-RX3 all-in-one DJ system I’ve reviewed, contrasting it with the white VM-50 monitors could not look much cooler for your livestreams.

-The VM-50 active monitor speakers are not likely to take over and dominate their product category the way that Pioneer DJ’s CDJ media players have for club DJing, because there’s simply too much excellent competition for comparable monitors from companies like JBL, KRK, Kali Audio, and others.
-However, for their size and attractive price, the VM-50s offers a satisfying dynamic range at moderate volumes for music creation and DJ sets, as well as casual listening.
+The VM-50 active monitor speakers are not likely to take over and dominate their product category the way Pioneer DJ’s CDJ media players have for club DJing, because there’s simply too much excellent competition for comparable monitors from companies like JBL, KRK, Kali Audio, and others.
+However, for their size and attractive price (even “budget” studio monitors from an audiophile brand like Focal cost many hundreds more), the VM-50 monitors offer a satisfying dynamic range at moderate volumes for music creation, DJ sets, and casual listening.